omeka/omeka-s-enduser/docs/modules/omekaCimporter.md

 The [Omeka Classic Importer module](https://omeka.org/s/modules/Omeka2Importer){target=_blank} (a.k.a. the Omeka 2 Importer) enables you to import items and collections from an Omeka Classic 2.x site into an Omeka S installation.
 The source site needs to be Classic version 2 or greater in order to offer an API endpoint for this module to use.

-Once installed, the Omeka 2 Importer module should appear toward the bottom of the left navigation menu on the main admin dashboard.
+Once installed, the Omeka Classic Importer module should appear toward the bottom of the left navigation menu on the main admin dashboard.
 When selected, there are sub-menu items for **Import** and **Past Imports**.

 ![Omeka Classic Importer menu options Import and Past Imports](../modules/modulesfiles/o2i_menu.png)